EnzoUbaldoPetrocco/ProjectsList/README.md

 - [**Software Architectures for Robotics Project**](https://github.com/AlessioRoda/mobile_robot_navigation_project) 🗺️: Project for the *Software Architectures for Robotics* course, involving the implementation of mobile robot navigation.
 Tools used: Python, C++, and ROS.

 - [**Experimental Robotics Lab – Cluedo Game Simulation**](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab) 🎲: Designed a multi-agent simulation inspired by the Cluedo game, integrating symbolic reasoning and task planning.
 Implemented planning logic in PDDL and orchestrated robotic behaviors using ROS (Python and C++).

+## Didactic Support
+- **Reti Logiche** (Logic Nets) didactic support.
+This role included correcting assignments of the students.
+First semester of 2023 and 2024 years.
+- **Progetto Matricole** (freshmen project).
+This role included helping freshmen covering basics of mathematics for engineering courses.
+Academic year 2023/2024.

 ## Events, certificates, and others: